ari3s/synct/README.md

-# gd2gs
+# syncit

 ## Description
-`gd2gs` is a Python script that gets data from a source and converts it to a Google spreadsheet as defined in the configuration file.
+`syncit` is a Python script that gets data from a source and converts it to a Google spreadsheet as defined in the configuration file.

 ## Installation